retentionscience/react/README.md

 * Prefer `PascalCase` to refer to instances that behave as singletons, like Flux stores.

 ## General JS Syntax

+### ES6
+* This style guide assumes (and encourages) the use of ECMAScript 6 for all JavaScript code, whether React or otherwise.

 ### Comments
 * Punctuate and appropriately capitalize comments longer than one word.